 The Zocalo (Plaza de la Constitucion)

-The Zocalo is one of the largest city squares in the world and is surrounded by many of the main sights to see in Mexico City;
+The Zocalo is one of the largest city squares in the world and is surrounded by impressive architecture in every direction.
+It is also the center of gatherings and peaceful protests which can be an interesting look into local politics.

-Cathedral Metroplolitano which is the largest church in Latin America.
-Open daily 7:30am-7:30pm free admission
+Cathedral Metropolitana is the largest church in Latin America.
+Open daily 7:30 am-7:30 pm free admission

 The Ayuntamiento houses government administration offices inside but the exterior is definitely worthy of photos.